Tag Groups used in Events

 08:11

-Laughter begins in the room before Marlatt finishes her sentence, louder than before, possibly from one person
+Laughter begins from the audience before Marlatt finishes her sentence, louder than before, possibly from one person.

 08:15